GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 ---

 Browser dialtesting is a `BROWSER` task type under the `inputs.dialtesting` collector.
 It simulates page access through the Lightpanda browser engine, including opening pages, clicking elements, entering text, waiting for selectors, and asserting titles or text.
-It reports page performance, step details, and failure reasons.
-The bundled Lightpanda build does not include screenshots.
+It reports page performance, step details, failure reasons, and optional failure screenshots.

 For basic dialtesting node configuration, see [Network Dialtesting](dialtesting.md).
 This page only describes browser-specific configuration, deployment, and troubleshooting.